ibm-apiconnect/lifecycle/production-lifecycle.md

 criteria that are outside the scope of this article.

-API Connect supports a boolean catalog configuration property named `production` that has a critical impact on the behavior of the catalog.  **For staging and production catalogs we recommend setting this property `true`.** The `true` value results in behavior that requires new API products being published to the catalog to have a
+API Connect supports a boolean catalog configuration property named `production-mode` that has a critical impact on the behavior of the catalog.  **For staging and production catalogs we recommend setting this property `true`.** The `true` value results in behavior that requires new API products being published to the catalog to have a